ismop/dap/doc/api/results.md

 ## Update the details of a given threat_assessment

-Allows you to change selected details of an threat_assessment - specifically, its name, status, start_date, end_date, selection and list of sections.
+Allows you to change selected details of an threat_assessment - specifically, its name, status, start_date, end_date, selection and list of profiles.
 No other attributes of the threat_assessment can be changed through this operation.
 You need to authorize yourself with an administrator account (a token).